 To find out whats possible for you, it is a good idea to think about what you want to do.
 Enjoy a trail an entire hiking season, doing 10 miles per day or less?
 Or find your limits in distance you can cover per day?

-As I have the possibilities, I try to go as sustainable as possible – you know in todays world you need to be aware of these issues, otherwise you risk to make Greta angry and this leads to bad luck and therefore a bear may snap you right in the rear.
+Go as sustainable as possible – you know, in todays world you need to be aware of these issues, otherwise you risk to make Greta angry and this leads to bad luck and therefore a bear may snap you right in the rear.

 Don’t buy “beginner” gear or gear because it is cheap.
 If short on cash, have a look at used gear or ask your friends.
 There are 100 thousands of highest quality backpacks sitting in a shelf somewhere, waiting that they see the light of the day.

 I do not recommend any gear.

 Try out as much as possible before getting stuff.
 Buy as local as possible and avoid big brands as you support a questionable business systems.
 The wo:men who sew the things together in the south could never afford the stuff.
 This is wrong.

 Buy from the local cottage shop and you get better support for free.
 A good place to start in the US is here.